-Brian Dawson is an American filmmaker, director of photography and designer based in Brooklyn.
+Brian Dawson is a filmmaker, cinematographer and designer based in Brooklyn.

-This year, he was named a Sundance Institute Stories of Change Fellow.
-Last year, he held an academic appointment as a Fellow in the Investigative Reporting Program at the University of California, Berkeley.
-In 2016, he was named a National Geographic Explorer.
+Previously, Brian was named a National Geographic Explorer, a Sundance Institute Stories of Change Fellow and held an academic appointment as a Fellow in the Investigative Reporting Program at the University of California, Berkeley.

 He is the recipient of fellowships and grants from the Knight Foundation, the Carnegie Corporation, the Skoll Foundation and National Geographic Society.